Jcrpelaez/whats_your_flavor/README.md

 # Visit http://localhost:5000 or https://immense-eyrie-56579.herokuapp.com/

+For testing purposes the test login is johnnyappleseed@apple.com password apple.

 List of technologies used Node.js, Express, Passport, MySql and Handlebars.

 Contributers include @jgoff88, @alyssaablright5050, and @Jcrpelaez.